ff6347/gestalten-in-code/projects/Herbert-Bayer/index.md

 ![](./splash.png)

 ## The Task
-The task was to choose an artist/designer and analyse their art style in order to find recurring rules and variables which we then tried to recreate in Javascript using P5.
+The task was to choose an artist/designer and analyse their art style in order to find recurring rules and variables which then needed to be recreated in Javascript using P5.
 The idea was to create a script which outputs generative art pieces resembling the artists art style.

 ## Herbert Bayer (15.04.1900 - 30.09.1985)
 Herbert Bayer is